 Increase your motivation and excitement around saving money by reminding yourself of the specifics of your goals.

 If you have the ability, create additional savings accounts or subaccounts for each of your goals and give them custom titles.
 With Dupaco’s You-Name-It Savings accounts, you can open as many as you want.

 Watching the numbers grow beside “Surfing in Costa Rica” or “Dream house with patio and fire pit” is more inspiring than simply “Saving.”
 Get even more granular by setting up regular automatic transfers into each of your subaccounts.

 And with Dupaco’s Savings Goal, you can get help creating a customized plan to reach your goals.
 You can access this tool in Shine Online or Mobile Banking.

 Automate your bills

-Your savings won’t be able to accumulate if late fees and missed payments keep eating into your budget.
+Your savings won’t accumulate if late fees and missed payments keep eating into your budget.
 Set up automatic bill pay for your recurring expenses.

 Organize and streamline the process further by calling companies to adjust your billing dates.
 Grouping billing dates together can make them easier to track and manage.

 Bonus tip: Look for extra opportunities to save